ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 The velocity field was optimized using the seven corresponding point sets and their associated weights.
-The field geometry was defined at $[256, 182, 360]$ with 11 integration points at 50 $\mu$m resolution, yielding a compressed velocity model of $\sim 2$ GB.
+The field geometry was defined at $[256, 182, 360]$ with 11 integration points at 50 $\mu$m resolution, yielding a compressed velocity model of $\sim2$ GB.
 This resolution balanced accuracy and computational tractability while remaining portable.
 All data and code are publicly available in the accompanying GitHub repository.